Ontario Liberals bet voters won't sweat deficits in big spending pre-election budget | CBC News

 "People know that if it sounds too good to be true, it probably is."

-"The Liberals have had 15 years and instead of helping, they've only made things worse," she said, adding that "Kathleen Wynne's last budget is a desperate" last-minute pitch to voters before the election.
+"The Liberals have had 15 years and instead of helping, they've only made things worse," she said, describing the budget as Wynne's "desperate" last-minute pitch to voters before the election.

-Horwath said that a fully-costed NDP plan will better address hospital wait times, healthcare costs, housing affordability and income inequality without raising taxes on low and middle-income earners.
+Horwath said a fully costed NDP plan will better address hospital wait times, healthcare costs, housing affordability and income inequality without raising taxes on low and middle-income earners.

 Bonuses for business

-For businesses, the budget promises $900 million over 10 years to expand the Jobs and Prosperity Fund.
+For businesses, the budget promises $900 million over 10 years to expand the Jobs and Prosperity Fund (JPF).
 According to the budget document, the investment will help create and sustain 70,000 new jobs and "leverage" $9 billion in private investments.

-Some $11 billion of that money will go toward to constructing a high speed rail network connecting Toronto to Windsor.
+Some $11 billion of that will go toward to constructing a high-speed rail network connecting Toronto to Windsor.
 The government has been musing about the project for years, however this is the first time a specific figure has been revealed.

-The money will go toward building the first phase of the network from Toronto to London, however few details about how much of phase one can actually be completed with that sum.
+The money will go toward building the first phase of the network from Toronto to London, however few details were available about how much of phase one can actually be completed with that sum.

 Much of the remainder of the additional transit spending will be used to integrate municipal services to create functioning regional networks.